Menu

 An Immigrant’s Journey

-The common thread that binds U.S. Citizens and newly arrived Immigrants – “aliens” as classified under the Immigration and Nationality Act (INA) -- is that at some point, whether by lawful or an unlawful means, some member of all our families had to cross the US border.
-My perspective is that of someone who entered by unsanctioned, or “unlawful” means.
-Humans, like other migratory species, are often compelled to travel great distances to reach safety, security and opportunity that allow their survival.
-Those persons often face a ruthless reality of crossing almost unsurvivably hot deserts, dangerous terrain, and predators who seek out the most vulnerable.
-Many immigrants never make it.
-Those who do must face an arduous uphill battle, in the hope of achieving something worth living for.
+The common thread that binds U.S. Citizens and undocumented Immigrants is that at some point, whether lawfully or unlawfully, some member of all our families arrived at the US border.
+In recent years, many completed a ruthless crossing of almost unsurvivably hot deserts, dangerous terrain, and predators who seek out the most vulnerable.
+Many never make it.
+Those who do face an arduous uphill battle, in the hope of achieving something worth living for.

-I come from the Zapotec region of Oaxaca, Mexico, and was four years old when I was brought to the US.
-Over the next 33 years, I was trained and qualified for two careers, but each time denied employment due to the insurmountable fact of lack of a social security number and an employment authorization card.
-That experience informs my current work as an immigration attorney: What key issues and challenges did I face, that those whom I represent must face each year?
-This talk is the story of my own journey, and eventual success, in achieving a career and family of my dreams.
+I come from the Zapotec region of Oaxaca, Mexico and was four years old when I was brought to the US.
+My 3-decade struggles to obtain work – for which I was trained and qualified -- informs my current work as an immigration attorney, and that path through which I achieved it.
 But it is also the story of tens of thousands of others who have not yet been so fortunate.
 And it is an exploration of how we, as “lawful” Americans, can work to ensure those still on the path can cross safely to another side

-Julio Cesar Gutierrez Morales is the founder of Tu Brujula Legal, PC (“Your Legal Compass"), an immigration law firm based in Sonoma County.
-Launched in 2024, the firm focuses on Investor Visas (which impose a dauntingly high financial bar), and the more frequently sought areas of Removal/Deportation Defense, Affirmative Action cases, and Post-conviction Relief.
+Julio Gutierrez Morales is the founder of Tu Brujula Legal, PC, an immigration law firm based in Sonoma County.
+Launched in 2024, the firm focuses on Investor Visas and the more frequently sought areas of Removal/Deportation Defense, Affirmative Action cases, and Post-conviction Relief.
 Julio received his law degree from Empire College of Law (2022).
-Prior to opening his firm Julio served as a staff attorney for VIDAS Legal, a nonprofit with offices in Santa Rosa, Napa, Vallejo and Petaluma; he is active with the Immigrant Resources Legal Center (ILRC), and serves on the board of California River Watch.
+Prior to opening his firm Julio served as staff attorney for VIDAS Legal, a nonprofit with in Sonoma and Contra Costa counties; he is active with the Immigrant Resources Legal Center (ILRC), and serves on the board of California River Watch.
 In 2024, he received the North Bay Business Journal Diversity in Business Award.
-Outside his legal activities Julio is an accomplished musician; his album Luna released in 2023, features Latin jazz / rock /bolero music, with 11 songs about life as an undocumented immigrant.
+Outside work Julio is an accomplished musician; his album Luna released in 2023, features Latin jazz / rock /bolero music, with 11 songs about life as an undocumented immigrant.
 A new album, Maya, will be released soon.

-Saturday night: Doug Christie, Ph.D.
+Saturday night: Douglas E. Christie, Ph.D.
 PBK Visiting Scholar for 2025;

 Loyola Marymount University